-This article illustrates how to create a ranking graph in excel.
+This article illustrates how to create a ranking graph in Excel.
 A ranking graph can be very helpful to keep track of the performances of your employees, the demand for different products, sales made by different stores that you own, and many other areas like these.
 The following picture highlights the purpose of this article.
 Have a quick look to learn how to do that.

-5 Ways to Create a Ranking Graph in Excel
+How to Create a Ranking Graph in Excel

 1. Create a Ranking Graph with Sort Command in Excel